• Ntc

 WiFi 7 is Available in Nepal, But Technically

 That is because the WiFi 7 router is not available in Nepal.
-So far, internet service providers (ISPs) provide their FTTH fiber internet with up to WiFi 6 support so a leap to WiFi 7 is years behind.
+So far, internet service providers (ISPs) provide their FTTH fiber internet with up to WiFi 6 support, so a leap to WiFi 7 is still a few years behind.
 Mostly, WiFi 5 (dual-band) routers are available in Nepal.
 But importing one from abroad is not impossible.
-But still, it’s rewarding to have something in its most advanced form if possible as it also brings forth many other new features and capabilities.
+But still, it’s rewarding to have something in its most advanced form if possible, as it also brings forth many other new features and capabilities.

 Also read: NTA’s Minimum Specs Standard for WiFi Routers, Details